Hershill/UA_50_Metric_CISC471_Project/README.md

 ```
 .
 ├── main.py                             # Runs the unittests the algorithms implemented
-├── n50.py              # Contains the implementations of the N50 algorithm
+├── algorithms.py                       # Contains the implementations of the asssemby acoring algorithms
-├── n75.py              # Contains the implementations of the N50 algorithm
+├── sorting_algorithms.py               # Contains the implementations of the various sorting algorithms being compared
+├── random_contig_set_generator.py      # Contains the implementation of a data generator to generate data sets that the assembly quality algorithms can be run on
 ├── helpers.py                          # Contains common helper functions used accross the different algorithms
 ├── unittests.py                        # Contains the unit tests for the implemented algorithms
 ├── sample_data_x.py                    # Contains the sample data for the unittests
 ├── solution_x.py                       # Contains the solutions to the sample data for the unittests
 └── README.md                           # This file, contians information about the program
 ```

 ## Running the programs